Type 2 diabetes: the role of food

 Although genetics play an important role in the development of prediabetes and diabetes, other conditions accompany it.
 Among them, the lifestyle adopted by humans over recent decades has fuelled the explosion in diabetes cases.

-The lack of physical activity and diets which are too high in sugars and fats leads to overweight and obesity.
-As a corollary, these two factors favour the onset of type 2 diabetes.
-This is why doctors recommend acting on these lifestyle choices with some practical advice.
+Lack of physical activity and a diet too rich in sugar and fat lead to overweight and obesity.
+As a corollary, these two factors favor the onset of type 2 diabetes.
+That’s why doctors recommend taking action on lifestyle, with a few practical tips.

 Type 2 diabetes, « the disease of the century »

-Diabetes is recognised as the most prevalent non-infectious disease in the world.
-To date, 460 million people have diabetes.
-If we continue at this pace, more than 700 million diabetics will populate the planet by 2050.
-The increase in cases occurred in the second half of the 20th century and coincided with the change in how we live.
-The phenomenon of ‘junk food’, that is to say the intake of foods which are too high in fats and sugars, has had a significant impact on the increase in diabetes in our society.
+Diabetes is the most widespread non-infectious disease in the world.
+To date, 532 million people have diabetes.
+If this rate continues, there will be more than 783 million diabetics on the planet by 2045.
+The increase in the number of cases occurred in the second half of the 20th century and coincided with changes in our lifestyles.
+The phenomenon of ‘junk food’, i.e. foods that are too rich in fat and sugar, is a major factor in the rise of diabetes in our society.

 « 1 in 10 French people have diabetes »